ttaubert/octoblog/source/_posts/2014-10-25-deploying-tls-the-hard-way.markdown

 [padding oracle attack](https://en.wikipedia.org/wiki/Padding_oracle_attack) on TLS.
 Luckily it only affects the predecessor of TLS which is SSLv3.
 The only solution when deploying a new server is to just disable SSLv3 completely.
+Fortunately, we already excluded SSLv3 in our list of preferred ciphers previously.
 Firefox 34 will ship with SSLv3 disabled by default, Chrome and others will hopefully follow soon.

 ## Further reading